 Some of our information has moved to NT.GOV.AU

 Urban fire management is overseen by the Northern Territory Fire and Rescue Service (NTFRS).
-The map below shows the respective fire areas managed by Bushfires NT and the NTFRS.
+The map shows the respective fire areas managed by Bushfires NT and the NTFRS.

 There are Bushfires NT offices in Darwin, Batchelor, Katherine, Tennant Creek and Alice Springs.

 - lead and participate in joint fire monitoring and mitigation research projects